protectorinsurance/protector-initializr-java/README.md

 3. In the root folder of this project execute `python init.py`.
 This script will essentially rename the application, namespaces, packages and so forth.
 It will change the initializr to a usable general project.
 4. Delete init.py - it is no longer necessary.
-5. In `.github/workflows/gradle.yml` delete the `verify_python_script` job.
-6. Verify the application builds with `gradle clean build -PsystemTest`.
+5. Verify the application builds with `gradle clean build -PsystemTest`.
-7. Delete "Initializr" section from this readme file :)

 ## Project Overview